Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_01/step_01.md

 data_viz = Markdown("pages/data_viz/data_viz.md")
 ```

-With this configuration, you can create an interactive Data Visualization page using Taipy.
-The page will display the dataset based on the selected week from the slider.
+Using this setup, you can construct an interactive Data Visualization page using Taipy.
+This page will showcase the dataset corresponding to the chosen week from the slider.